This post will self-destruct in 10 seconds!

 Wouldn't that be crazy if all messages blew up after a certain period of time.
 Like poor Chief Quimby on Inspector Gadget or Seamus Finnigan in the Harry Potter series, we'd all be covered in soot and burns!

-Following my previous post on the top social media apps you should know, I’ll be unpacking Self-Destructing apps.
+previous post on the top social media apps you should know, I'll be unpacking Self-Destructing apps.

 As soon as something becomes popular, multiple copycats start to pop up.
 The ability to send and receive messages that destroy themselves after a period of time has become a staple in social media app folders and desktops, whether it's kids or adults.